image

 • Select 'Name Change' in the left navigation bar.

-Barbers: If you have been in 'expired' status for five years or less, you can make your license current by paying the renewal fees and late fees for those years in the portal.
-If you have been in 'expired' status for more than five years, you must submit a new barber application.
+If you have been in 'expired' status for five years or less, you can make your license current by paying the renewal and late fees for those years in the portal.

-If you closed your salon/shop/school, you must notify the Arizona Barbering & Cosmetology Board within 10 days of closing.
-Please fill out the Establishment or School Closure form.
+If you closed your establishment, you must notify the Arizona Barbering & Cosmetology Board within 10 days of closing.
+Please fill out the Establishment Closure Form and send it to [email protected]

 Yes.
 However, the employer must be registered through the Arizona Department of Economic Security's Apprenticeship Program.
 Additionally, the student must be registered through the DES Apprenticeship Program, as well.